run-ai/docs/docs/Administrator/Cluster-Setup/install-k8s.md

 ```

 !!!
 Note
     The default token expires after 24 hours.
 If the token has expired, go to the master node and run `sudo kubeadm token create --print-join-command`.
-Then replace the old token with the new one
+This will produce an up to date join command.

 Return to the master node.
 Re-run `kubectl get nodes` and verify that the new node is ready.